HardisonCo/.github/international/samoa/ws-health/hms-edu/index.md

 ## Integration Points

-This document outlines how HMS-EDU is integrated with ws_Health systems in Samoa.
+This document outlines how HMS-EDU is integrated with ws-health systems in Samoa.